beajoynes/netbox-evaluation/plugins/documents-plugin.md

 ## Evaluation

-* Document has a name, file, document type, site and comments
+* Document has a name, file, document type and the object type it is assigned to (e.g. site, device, etc)
 * Document types : Network diagram, Floorplan, Purchase order, Quote, Wireless model (Ekahau), other
 *